howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 ### The Search Query

-Great, let's now go back to the `Search` component and see how we can implement the actual search.
+Great, let's now go back to the `Search` component and implement the actual search!

 <Instruction>